oscarpedrero/BloodyNotify/README.md

 <details>
 <summary>Changelog</summary>

+`1.4.3`

+- Updated the GT.VRising.GameData framework to version 0.2.3

 `1.4.2`

-- Fixed bugs and improve performance with AutoAnnouncer
+- Fixed bugs and improve performance with AutoAnnouncer Timer ( use solution from [RandomEncounters](https://github.com/adainrivers/randomencounters))
 - Updated the VRising.GameData framework to version 0.2.2

 `1.4.1`